mhbdev/bdk/docs/Subscription-Usage-Billing-Guide.md

 ```

 ## Start Subscription API (Next.js App Router)
-Create a route to start a subscription, generate the first invoice, and set entitlements.
+Create a route to start a subscription by `planId`, generate the first invoice, and set entitlements.

 ```ts
 // app/api/billing/start/route.ts